 We draw your attention to the developments surrounding the Covid-19 virus that has a profound impact on people's health and on society as a whole.
-This also has an impact on the operational and financial performance of organisations and the assessment of the Entity's ability to continue as a Going Concern.
+This also has an impact on the operational and financial performance of organisations and the assessment of the Entity's ability to continue as a going concern.
 The situation gives rise to inherent uncertainty.
 We have considered the uncertainties related to the potential effects of Covid-19 and the assumptions made by the Entity in this respect on its operations and financial situation.
 Our opinion is not modified in respect of this matter.

 On 31 January 2020, the United Kingdom withdrew from the European Union and the European Atomic Energy Community (EURATOM).
-At present, negotiations for a new partnership with the United Kingdom of Great Britain and Northern Ireland are ongoing.
+Following intense negotiations, an agreement on future EU-UK relations was concluded end of December 2020.
 We have considered the uncertainties related to the potential effects of Brexit and the assumptions made by the Entity in this respect on its operations and financial situation.
 Our opinion is not modified in respect of this matter.